jaredhazlett/leaflet-earthquake-maps/README.md

 # leaflet-earthquake-maps
 This project plots earthquakes across the globe.
 The size of the markers are dependent on the magnitude of the earthquake, while the colors on the depth of the quake.
+This is a map that updates in real time and relies on JavaScript, Leaflet, and a constantly updating geoJson courtesy of the USGS.

 You can choose different modes on which to view the hourly quake markers - Street Map, Dark Map(as shown below), Light Map or Gray Map.
 You can also toggle the earthquake markers on/off.